 Ideation

-Our UX Designer identified the use cases and determined the essential screens for each user flow.
-They created low-fidelity wireframes to outline the layout and components.
+Our UX Designer identified the use cases and the essential screens for each user flow create low-fidelity wireframes.
 After I reviewed and approved the designs, it was handed over to our UI Designer.
-I also contributed by filling this role for the Dashboard, Transfer, and Bill Pay features.

 Hi-Fi Wireframes